• Skip to primary navigation

 While looking at the empty box of tissues, the glass of orange juice, and the cold medicines sitting on my desktop, I was longing for some comfort food.
 This chicken soup recipe is that comfort food.

-And what better medicine for a cold than homemade chicken soup.
-So I dragged out my cookbooks and started researching how to make quick and easy but nutritious and delicious chicken soup.
-Good and good for you.
+And what better medicine for a cold than homemade chicken soup?
+So I dragged out my cookbooks and started researching how to make quick, easy, nutritious, and delicious chicken soup.
+Excellent and good for you.

 What the Cookbooks Say About Chicken Soup